veighnsche/modeld-go-1/README.md

 ## Build modes and llama.cpp runtime

 There are two build modes.
 The default is a no-CGO stub for fast development and CI.
-The real in‑process llama runtime is available via build tags.
+The in‑process llama runtime is available via build tags.

 - Stub (default, no CGO):
   - No native dependencies.
 Useful for API/dev/CI.
   - Files: `internal/manager/adapter_llama_stub.go`.

-- In‑process llama (real, CGO):
+- In‑process llama (CGO):
   - Enabled with: `-tags=llama`.
   - Uses `github.com/go-skynet/go-llama.cpp` to run models in‑process.
   - Files: `internal/manager/adapter_llama.go`, `internal/manager/llama_cgo.go`.

 Notes

 - External `llama_server` process mode has been removed.
-All real inference goes through the in‑process go‑llama.cpp adapter.
+All inference goes through the in‑process go‑llama.cpp adapter.
 - `llama_cgo.go` sets an rpath of `$ORIGIN` so the loader can find `libllama.so` next to your built binary, if you place it there.

 ### Enabling in‑process llama